fernandovfilho/bethehero-omnistack-week/README.md

 </p>

 ## backend
-Before start you need to configure an external MongoDB instance and create a .env file based on .env.example with the connection data.
 To install the dependences and run the server in development mode execute:
 ```bash
 cd backend
 yarn install